Skip to content

 It does NOT contain:

 • Your data.
-The toolkit is the template; your data is separate.
+The toolkit is the definition; your data is separate.

 • Your secrets or credentials.
 Those live in your instance, not in the toolkit file.